rust-examples/rust-examples.com/_posts/2020-04-01-serde-annotations.md

     #[serde(skip)]
     internalvalue: i64,

-    // Let not serialize this field if it would be `null`.
+    // Let's not serialize this field if it would be `null`.
     #[serde(skip_serializing_if = "Option::is_none")]
     dontserialifnull: Option<i64>,
 }

 fn main() {